Join us in this A-Z of training good impulse control skills in your dog.

 Taking you right from the basics through to the impossible, this course really is not for the feint hearted!
 With 5 weeks of comprehensive exercises to help you understand how to train impulse control and now for the technical bit!
 Create new pathways in your dogs brain.
 This course brings together some of what they may know, turns it on its head and sideways and adds a bit more!!

 The course has been devised with a deep understanding of how impulsive dogs think and feel, how they react to certain stimulus and how to train with fun filled activities to make yours and your dogs life the best it can be.
-Written and devised by a behaviourist who truly understands the impulse dog, owning 20 working dogs of her own!
-(15 of them spaniels - say no more!!)
+Written and devised by a behaviourist who truly understands the impulsive dog, owning 22 working dogs of her own!
+(16 of them spaniels, & 2 herders - say no more!!)

 What we cover: